Copanies/Copany/README.md

 4. **High Costs and Managerial Friction**
    For companies, hiring the right people is both difficult and expensive, requiring extensive screening and interviews.
    After onboarding, companies must invest even more effort into “managing” and “motivating” employees — methods that often prove inefficient or counterproductive.

+## Mission & Vision

+**Mission:**

+To create a collaborative model that is free, transparent, and built on shared outcomes.

+**Vision:**

+To make work more free — and more meaningful.

 ## Introduction